If you recently set up a limited company, can you reclaim any business-related expenses you incurred before you started trading?

 The following expenses cannot be reclaimed within the seven-year rule outlined above:

-• Training – interestingly, this is also a capital cost.
-It is only allowable once trading has commenced.
+- Training – usually treated as a capital cost.
+It is only allowable once trading has commenced and if it updates existing skills.

 What about VAT?